googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

        )

 As Spanner restricts changing a primary key value, not setting the flag to ``False`` can cause migration problems.

+Also notice that DDL statements in Spanner are not transactional and will not be automatically reverted in case of a migration fail.

 | **Warning!**
 | A migration script can produce a lot of DDL statements.
 If each of the
-  statements are executed separately, performance issues can occur.
-To avoid these, it's highly recommended to use the `Alembic batch context <https://alembic.sqlalchemy.org/en/latest/batch.html>`__ feature to pack DDL statements into groups of statements.
+  statements is executed separately, performance issues can occur.
+To avoid it, it's highly recommended to use the `Alembic batch context <https://alembic.sqlalchemy.org/en/latest/batch.html>`__ feature to pack DDL statements into groups of statements.